enonic/app-metafields/README.md

 ## Waterfall logic for meta fields

 We will always add the meta fields for title and description, and most of the meta fields for Open Graph.
-However, if we cannot find any image to use, we won't add the meta fields for Open Graph image or Twitter Cards image.
+However, if we cannot find any image to use, we won't add the meta fields for Open Graph image or X Cards image.

 It's important to understand the waterfall logic we use when evaluating which data to use for our meta fields (with the first match overwriting all the following ones):